muhammadmanwar/cheaphone/Cheaphone_Plan.md

 ---

 ### UI/UX
-Use phosh UI with basic debian install? (having difficulties getting wayland to work on the pi 5, maybe a different SBC would work better
-Determine additional default security measures to limit external tracking (Session messaging integration, linux hardening)
+- I switched to KDE Plasma as a frontend, but other frontends may work better.
+Phosh may be ideal for a phone-like device format, but I am having difficulties getting wayland UI's to run properly on the pi 5.

-### Difficulties/Concerns
+### Battery Life Concerns
 The Raspberry Pi 5 may not support proper suspend/sleep functionality, so this may be something that we need to work around (maybe some sort of button that connects to GPIO and toggles a signal that blanks the screen and throttles CPU speeds? not sure)
   - this may be something that needs to be solved by using a different SBC.
 Will need further testing to confirm

-### Random Thoughts
+### Future Plans
 Maybe the project should pivot to use a RISC-V cpu, in an effort to further empasize the open source vision?